ciromattia/kcc/README.md

 On Mac, right click open to get past the security warning.

+For flatpak and Docker versions, refer to the wiki: https://github.com/ciromattia/kcc/wiki/Installation

 ## INSTALL DEPENDENCIES

 You'll need to install various tools to access important but optional features.